lcmuri/movie_studio/README.md

 ## Business Understanding
+The project focuses on analyzing the film industry to guide a new movie studio in optimizing box office performance.
+It involves researching current trends and audience preferences through exploratory data analysis of recent box office data.
+Key objectives include identifying successful genres, understanding how genre influences revenue and ratings, and determining optimal budgets and release timings.
+By deriving actionable insights from these analyses, the project aims to help the studio make informed decisions on film production strategies to increase the likelihood of financial success in a competitive market.

 **Business Questions for the upcoming project**
 1. What genres are currently the most successful at the box office?